Cathia Uwamahoro: Career

-She begun her cricket journey in 2008 at the age of 15.
+She began her cricket journey in 2008 at the age of 15.
 After a few months, she was selected for the U19 National women cricket team for the ICC Africa Women's T-20 tournament that took place in Nairobi, Kenya.
 In 2009, her performance in Kenya and continuous training helped her to get selected for the U19 national team that represented Rwanda in the ICC Africa U19 Women Championship that was held in Dar es Salaam in Tanzania in 2009.